enowars/enowars3-service-casino/service/README.md

 ## Installation

-You need to have docker installed.
+You need to have *docker* installed.

 Something like `apt-get install docker.io` should work.
 Tested with the latest debian rep verison (Docker version 18.09.2, build 6247962).

+You also need *docker-compose*.
 ---

 The service itself need some packages.